digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-48.md

 #### Peter Gorm Larsen
 * Coordinated the INTO-CPS General Assembly on the 27th of October as secretary
 * Discussed DT collaboration with a number of stakeholders at Isola 2021
+* Struggleling with completing a Doctoral Network application about Digital Twins to deadline in November

 #### Jim Woodcock
 * We now have a working prototype generating verified animations from within Isabelle using the Iteraction Tree work (see https://arxiv.org/abs/2105.05133).
 I'm now including this in the Isabelle course I'm developing.
 I also intend to use it to code up an animation for angelic nondeterminism for an abstract specification of roll back and adaptive steps in FMI master algorithms.